coff33ninja/AIO/README.md

 It has been setup so that it will automatically call and run as Administrator; and download the files as needed (just to keep system clear from extra clutter).
 The item in release was build with "update" in mind for when updates occur in the main [AIO](https://github.com/coff33ninja/AIO) package gets updated.
 Please disable you're Anti-Virus as certian Anti-Virus software may detect this application as false-possitive, Anti-Virus may be re-enabled once the application has finished running.

+## Limitations and Instructions

+In [RELEASES](https://github.com/coff33ninja/AIO/releases) section please use 'ARIA' version due to limitations of windows and powershell if you come across any issues with installer.
+I won't update the installers or versioning number due to the choice of keeping most of the code online for the time being.

 ## Disclaimer

 This program is distributed in order to simplify Windows Configuration,